 Believe it or not, there’s a right and wrong way for storing wine at home.
 Wine is a delicate thing.
-Even though we may slosh it around our glasses while we’re enjoying a weeknight dinner, while it’s in the bottle, plenty of things can go amiss and change your delicious vino into vinegar.
+Even though we may slosh it around our glasses while we’re at a wine tasting, while it’s in the bottle, plenty of things can go amiss and change your delicious vino into vinegar.
 No thanks.
 Want the most out of your wine but not planning on drinking it right away?
 Then do yourself a favor and store it the proper way.
 Here are the dos and don’t-you-dares of storing wine at home.

 1. Chill out.